kamaln7/info-retrieval-pikachu/README.md

 To run the Pikachu search engine:

-Either adjust the paths in Main.java and Pikachu.java and execute the `pikachu.jar` file inside `IR_new` (in that directory!); or:
+Either adjust the paths in Main.java and Pikachu.java and compile and execute; or:

-1. Compile the code into an executable .jar file using Eclipse.
+1. Compile the code into an executable .jar file using Eclipse or [download here](https://kmln.sr/PfFEckr)
-2. Prepare nfL6.json and questions.txt (per the evaluation format).
+2. Prepare nfL6.json and questions.txt (per the evaluation format- one question per line: `id\tquestion`)
 3. Place questions.txt outside next to the IR_new directory and name it finalEval.txt
 4. Place nfL6.json in the scripts directory.
-It was removed from the repository due to GitHub not allowing files larger than 100MB.
+It was removed from the repository due to GitHub not allowing files larger than 100MB
 5. `cd` into the `IR_new` directory.
-The program must be run there.
+The program must be run there
-6. Run the jar file `java -jar pikachu.jar`, inside `IR_new`.
+6. Run the jar file `java -jar pikachu.jar`, inside `IR_new`